AJB-ajb/BikeSharePrediction/documents/paper/main.typ

 ==== Pros

+#[#set list(indent:  10pt,marker: ([•]))
-• The RF model is highly accurate with low prediction error and robust to overfitting.
+- The RF model is highly accurate with low prediction error and robust to overfitting.

-• The LSBoost model is effective for regression tasks with manageable computational complexity.
+- The LSBoost model is effective for regression tasks with manageable computational complexity.

-• The PLSR captures spatial correlations, useful for large networks with interdependent stations.
+- The PLSR captures spatial correlations, useful for large networks with interdependent stations.
+]

+#empty("EMPTY")

 ==== Cons
+#[#set list(indent:  10pt,marker: ([•]))

-• RF: Requires independent observations.
+- RF: Requires independent observations.
 Performance decreases as prediction horizon increases.

-• LSBoost: Higher prediction error.
+- LSBoost: Higher prediction error.
 Requires proper regularization against overfitting.

-• PLSR: Yields the highest prediction error.
+- PLSR: Yields the highest prediction error.
 Less accurate for smaller networks.
+]
 === Cross-Mode Knowledge Adaptation for Bike Sharing Demand Prediction Using DomainAdversarial Graph Neural Networks @Liang2024

 This recent paper focuses on improving the state of the art in bike sharing demand prediction by integrating additional features from other transport modes, here subway and ride-hailing traffic data, all from New York City.
 In order to integrate this heterogeneous graph structured data, recurrent CNNs are combined with graph convolutions to yield transport embeddings.
 The paper also introduces an adversarial training principle to learn these embeddings, such that the embeddings learned are optimized to be indistinguishable.
 These embeddings are then fed into a multiple GNNs, combined into a single representation, and passed to a final prediction layer.

 ==== Pros
+#[#set list(indent:  10pt,marker: ([•]))

-• The architecture developed seems to give a significant improvement to the compared approaches.
+- The architecture developed seems to give a significant improvement to the compared approaches.
 However, the dataset itself is one of the most often used in bike-share prediction @YANG2020101521, allowing some degree of comparison of results.

-• The architecture allows extension to integrate very heterogeneous other modes of transportation significant to bike-sharing that would otherwise be very difficult to integrate.
+- The architecture allows extension to integrate very heterogeneous other modes of transportation significant to bike-sharing that would otherwise be very difficult to integrate.
+]

+#empty("EMPTY")

 ==== Cons

+#[#set list(indent:  10pt,marker: ([•]))
-• The architecture and total approach is complicated, requiring extensive effort to adapt to different formats of data from other systems.
+- The architecture and total approach is complicated, requiring extensive effort to adapt to different formats of data from other systems.

-• The data, especially from ride-hailing, is likely more noisy than the bike-sharing trip data (due to e.g. only several providers contributing to the ride-hailing data, and the different companies providing data using their own standards)
+- The data, especially from ride-hailing, is likely more noisy than the bike-sharing trip data (due to e.g. only several providers contributing to the ride-hailing data, and the different companies providing data using their own standards)

-• It is unclear how much improvement the architecture would give without the additional features.
+- It is unclear how much improvement the architecture would give without the additional features.

-• Due to the station structure used for the graph, the model cannot predict demand for only places themselves.
+- Due to the station structure used for the graph, the model cannot predict demand for only places themselves.
+]

 == Taxonomic Table and Tabular Comparison